WCramRTC/GA_Classes/Steps/Step2_ItemClass.md

         }

         // Overloading A Constructor
-        // Overload a method - You are creating a method that has the same NAME as another method, but different paremeters.
+        // Overload a method - You are creating a method that has the same NAME as another method, but different parameters.
 That does the same thing but with different data.

         // Properties
         // Get and Set
-        // access modifer - Return Type - Name ( Same as the Field )
+        // access modifier - Return Type - Name ( Same as the Field )
         // DOES NOT TAKE PARAMETERS
         public string Name
         {